A. W. Verrall: Life

 Arthur Woollgar Verrall was the son of a solicitor.
 He was educated at Twyford School, Wellington College, and Trinity College, Cambridge, where he graduated BA as 2nd Classic in 1872.

 Elected a fellow of Trinity in 1874, he was a College Lecturer from 1877 to 1911.
 In February 1911, he was appointed to fill the new King Edward VII professorship of literature at Cambridge, which had been endowed by Harold Harmsworth.
-He married Margaret De Gaudrion, born 21 December 1857, died 2 July 1916, in 1882.
 A Trinity Tutor from 1889 to 1899; he was tutor to Aleister Crowley.

-His wife Margaret Verrall, a lecturer in classics at Newnham College, gained more fame through her psychic researches — an interest Arthur shared — and as a medium.
+He married Margaret De Gaudrion Merrifield, (born 21 December 1857, died 2 July 1916) in 1882.
+His wife, a lecturer in classics at Newnham College, gained more fame through her psychic researches — an interest Arthur shared — and as a medium.
 She was a member of a Cambridge group who were early explorers of Spiritualism and automatic writing.
 Their daughter Helen married William Henry Salter, who was later President of the Society for Psychical Research (1947–48).
-Mother and daughter were among mediums involved in the Palm Sunday Case, in which messages from the deceased Mary Catherine Lyttleton (who died on 21 March 1875) were supposedly transmitted by automatic writing to her lover Arthur Balfour.
+Mother and daughter were among mediums involved in the Palm Sunday Case, in which messages from Mary Catherine Lyttleton (who died on 21 March 1875) were supposedly transmitted by automatic writing to her lover Arthur Balfour.

-He is buried at the Parish of the Ascension Burial Ground in Cambridge, with his wife and daughter Phoebe Margaret De Gaudrion Verrall (1888-1890); his wife was a member of the Ladies Dining Society, of which there were 11 (later 12) members.
+He is buried at the Parish of the Ascension Burial Ground in Cambridge, with his wife and daughter, Phoebe Margaret De Gaudrion Verrall (1888-1890).
+His wife was a member of the Ladies Dining Society.
 A portrait of Verrall by Frederic Yates is in the collection of Trinity College, Cambridge.
 He was an uncle of Joan Riviere, psychoanalyst et member of the British Psychoanalytic Society.

+Famous quote

+About 1907, as a memorial to the 24 year old outstanding young scholar Kenneth John Freeman (1882-1906) Verral edited the essay the young man had prepared for his doctorate, which was entitled Schools of Hellas which the often quoted misattributed passage (to Plato, Socrates, Aristophanes et al)- which is actually a composite summary of several Ancient Greek sources of complaints about contemporary youth: